 • Use the MQSC command PING CHANNEL to test a channel by sending data as a special message to the remote queue manager, and checking that the data is returned.

 The data is generated by the local queue manager.

-On z/OS and IBM i, you can also use the panel interface to select this option.
+z/0S IBM i On z/OS and IBM i, you can also use the panel interface to select this option.